Main Switch and HRC Fuses

 3. Blade contact

-• The NH Fuse is a ceramic cased rectangular fuse having a metallic blade like terminals on both ends and protection against short circuits and overloads.
+• The NH Fuse is a ceramic-cased rectangular fuse having metallic blade-like terminals on both ends and protection against short circuits and overloads.

 • The internal fuse element is attached to the external blades.
 Mostly these fuses have trip indicators to reveal is the fuse is intact or not.

 • These are available in different weights and sizes and the metallic extraction lug facilitates easy removal of the fuse using correct tools.